Two-Bin Inventory Control - Definition

-The two-bin inventory control is a model or system used in determining when resources or inputs should be restocked or recharged.
+The two-bin inventory control, often referred to as kanban, is a model or system used in determining when resources or inputs should be restocked or recharged.
 This system is mostly used in the manufacturing sector.
 Items in the second bin are used to continue production when the first bin gets depleted.
-In other words, the first bi is the working bin, and the second serves as a reserve.
-Sometimes referred to as kanban, this system is used alongside the just-in-time (JIT) method in production processes.
+In other words, the first bin is the working bin, and the second serves as a reserve.
+Managers a record of inventory using bin and store ledger cards.
+This system is used alongside the just-in-time (JIT) method in production processes.

 A Little More on What is Two-Bin Inventory Control

-Stocks and input management is one of the hassles of a manufacturing firm, as inadequate inventory at crucial times can lead to losses as well as getting ranked below competitors.
+Inadequate inventory at crucial times can lead to losses.
 On the other hand, excess inventory might lead to damage, theft, spoilage, and even sunk costs (when the price falls due to demand).
-Excess inventory also slows profits, as sales would have to cover the costs of production before raking in profits.
 The two-bin inventory control targets both issues and proposes a way in which manufacturers would have just the right amount of stocks at the right time.
-This system is summarised below:

 - The first bin is positioned over the second bin